szaumoor/ZSTweaks/ZSTweaks/README.md

 This mod is a compilation of tweaks that I think personally improve things as they are in the vanilla game.
 The vast majority of the tweaks are designed to be simple improvements of underpowered items or abilities.
 Some of them overhaul the game a bit more extensively, though not radically.

+Every group of components, except those that have only a few items, have as the first component the option to install all components in the group, except those that require user input.

 ---
 <details>